 When is The Batman out in cinemas?

-The Batman is due in US cinemas on 25 June 2021.
+The Batman is due in US cinemas on October 1 2020.
+Its original release date of 25 June has been shifted due to delays related to the coronavirus.

 A UK release date has yet to be confirmed.